-SSSIs in Basildon district LoGS in Basildon district Other Sites - potential LoGS
+SSSIs in Basildon district LoGS in Basildon district Proposed LoGS in Basidon district Other Sites of geological interest in Basildon district

 Appendix 1:

 Citations for individual LoGS approved by the Local Sites Partnership

 Cover photographs:

 Left: The tower on the high ground of Pitsea Mount.
 It was originally part of the former parish church of St Michael.
 The hill consists of London Clay and is an example of landslipped ground, with fine views over the modern Thames Valley.
 Photo: Wikipedia Commons